Expert Tenant Broker "No Fee"

 2,000

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 495 Broadway.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 495 Broadway.
 This trend is projected to continue.
 Opportunities for subleases remain available at 495 Broadway and in the nearby Soho neighborhood.

 Find My Space!